Cooking Gorgeous

 Instructions

-• Alternatively, preheat your oven to 200 °C and bake the aubergines for 30-40 minutes until the skin is charred and the flesh is soft.
+• Alternatively, preheat the oven to 390°F (200°C) and roast the eggplants for 30 to 40 minutes, until the skins are wrinkled and the flesh is very soft.

-• Place them in a bowl and then let them cool down.
+• Place the cooked eggplants in a bowl and let them cool slightly.

-• Finely chop the aubergines and then place them in a sieve to get rid of their bitter water.
+• Finely chop the eggplant flesh, then place it in a sieve for a few minutes to drain excess liquid.

-• Keep the base warm while cooking the lamb topping.
+• Set aside while you prepare the lamb topping.

 Prepare the Garnish

-• Place the dish in the oven and roast the vegetables for 15 minutes, until they are lightly browned and soft.
+• Roast for 15 minutes, or until lightly browned and softened.

 Prepare the Lamb Topping

-• Place a wok or a large pan on medium heat.
+• Place a large skillet or wok over medium heat.

-• Stir in the garlic and then sauté for another minute, stirring continuously, without burning the garlic.
+• Stir in the garlic and cook for another minute, stirring often.

-• Add the tomato paste, red pepper paste, chili flakes, freshly ground black pepper, and another ½ teaspoon of salt.
+• Add the tomato paste, red pepper paste, chili flakes, black pepper, and ½ teaspoon salt.
+Cook for 2 to 3 minutes, stirring often.

-• Garnish the plate with roasted vegetables and sprinkle on some chopped parsley.
+• Garnish with the roasted vegetables and chopped parsley.

 Notes